greenelab/deep-review/all-sections.md

-Current methods achieve relatively high (>99%) precision at 90% recall for SNPs and indel calls from Illumina short-read data [@FVfZESYP], yet this leaves a large number of potentially clinically significant remaining false positives and false negatives.
+Current methods achieve relatively high (>99%) precision at 90% recall for SNPs and indel calls from Illumina short-read data [@FVfZESYP], yet this leaves a large number of potentially clinically important remaining false positives and false negatives.
 These methods have so far relied on experts to build probabilistic models that reliably separate signal from noise.
 However, this process is time consuming and, more importantly, fundamentally limited by